 Also, the set screw holding the furnace blower can loosen.
 This can be due to the constant rotation and vibrations of the blower.
 Thus, when the set screw is loose, the rotating blower causes a rattling noise.
 Tightening the set screw would help minimize the noise.

-- Replacement of Furnace Blower Bearings
+2. Replace Furnace Blower Bearings

 The furnace blower has bearings that provide lubrication and smoothness to its operation.
 But with time, these ball bearings can wear off, and this can cause resistance in the furnace blower.
 The fan blower can heat up and, along with it, create unusual noise.